 Thirty-Three Percent Rule

 This rule is for areas, or house lots, that are a "U" shape.
 In other words, the house has two parts that are sticking out with the area between them missing.
-If the missing area is more than thirty-three percent of the total length of the side, then you have other "projected" life areas.
+If the missing area is more than 33 percent of the total length of the side, then you have other projected life areas.
 This is good because the missing area won't impeded the energies you want to be present in this area.
-If the area is more than thirty-three percent, then you may want to apply some cures to help correct the missing chi and elements.
+If the area is more than 33 percent, then you may want to apply some cures to help correct the missing chi and elements.

 Two areas are affected by difficult floor plans, interior and exterior, and both can benefit from feng shui cures.
 It's always advised to use both interior and exterior feng shui cures for difficult and missing corner floor plans.
 Although the principles and rules of the Classical School of Feng Shui are different from Black Hat Sect Feng Shui, both share the same cures.

-- Use a flagpole: Using a flagpole rather than a light fixture is also perfectly acceptable.
-This cure will "lift" the energy of the missing area; this in turn, completes the bagua .
+Using a flagpole rather than a light fixture is also perfectly acceptable.
+This cure will lift the energy of the missing area; this in turn, completes the bagua.
 If it's possible, you can also choose a flag color scheme that matches the bagua area.

-- Mirrors: Line one wall, or both walls with sizable mirrors.
-This will energetically expand the area, and make up for the "defect".
+Line one wall, or both walls with sizable mirrors.
+This will energetically expand the area, and make up for the deficient space.

 Sometimes there's only so much that can be done when it comes to dealing with difficult floor plans.
 After you've hung the last mirror, planted the last plant and nailed the last wind chime, you may find that there are still problems with your floor plan.
 In this type of instance, you might consider using a feng shui blessing ritual or cure, such as a feng shui Epsom salt remedy.
 You may need to refer to a different school of feng shui such as Classical Feng Shui schools that include Compass and Forms feng shui to assist you further.